Ostsiedlung: Agricultural implements

 The Slavs used ploughs and agricultural implements before the arrival of German settlers.
 The oldest meaningful reference to this can be found in a Slavic chronicle, in which the use of a plough as an areal measurement is mentioned.
-Although heavier and useful ploughs were brought by the settlers.
+Nevertheless, heavier and more capable ploughs were brought by the settlers.
 (Note: "The Slavonic peoples of Central and Eastern Europe were not ignorant of agriculture, as is sometimes maintained.
 The Germans, however, plainly understood the principles of cereal exploitation and they probably also introduced to the regions of settlement the 'heavy' plough or Pflug and the system of annual three-field rotation.")

-In the 12th and 13th century documents, the Ard without a mouldboard is mentioned.
-It tear opens the soil and spreads the soil to both sides without turning it.
-It is therefore particularly suitable for light and sandy subsoil.
-In the mid 13th century, the Three-field system was introduced east of the Elbe.
+In 12th and 13th century documents, the Ard without a mouldboard is mentioned.
+Ard tear the soil open, spreading it to both sides without turning it and are therefore particularly suitable for light and sandy subsoil.
+In the mid-13th century, the three-field system was introduced east of the Elbe.
 This new cultivation method required the use of the heavy mouldboard plough that digs up the earth deeply and turns it around in a single operation.
 (Note: "The Slavonic peoples of Central and Eastern Europe were not ignorant of agriculture, as is sometimes maintained.
 The Germans, however, plainly understood the principles of cereal exploitation and they probably also introduced to the regions of settlement the 'heavy' plough or Pflug and the system of annual three-field rotation.")

 The different modes of operation of the two devices also had an impact on the shape and size of the cultivation areas.
 The fields worked with the ard had about the same field length and width and a square base.
 Long fields with a rectangular base were much more suitable for the mouldboard plough, as the heavy implements had to be turned less often.
 Planting and cultivation of oats and rye was promoted, and soon these cereals became the most important type of grain.
 Farmers who used mouldboard ploughs were required to pay double tax fees.